-This advice comes from the Centers for Disease Control and Prevention (CDC).
+This advice comes from the

 Carbohydrates occur in many different foods, including whole grains, fruit, vegetables, and baked goods.
 By eating a safe amount of carbohydrates, a person with diabetes can:

 In this article, we look at the number of carbohydrates a person with diabetes needs per day, the factors affecting this, and how to eat a suitable amount.

 For females, they recommend 3–4 servings of carbohydrates, at 15 grams (g) per serving.
 For males, they recommend a slightly higher amount of 4–5 servings.
 This is equivalent to 45–75 g each meal.

 However, various other factors can influence how many carbohydrates a person with diabetes needs per day at an individual level.

 Other lifestyle factors that influence how many carbohydrates a person with diabetes needs

 - physical activity level

 The more active a person is, the more calories they need for energy.
 This can have an impact on their blood sugar levels, as well as how many carbohydrates they will need on a given day.

 Weight and body fat also has an impact.
 According to the Obesity Action Coalition, excessive body fat can cause a person at risk of developing type 2 diabetes to have less effective insulin, which can raise blood sugar levels.
 As a result, people who have obesity may need fewer carbohydrates.